OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/datastore-ref/ColoradoHydroBaseRest/ColoradoHydroBaseRest.md

 **It is a [known issue](https://github.com/OpenCDSS/cdss-lib-dmi-hydrobase-rest-java/issues/29) that monthly diversion records read from the HydroBase database and web services handle missing values and zeros differently.**

+## Calculation of Statistics for Interval Data ##

+This section provides background on how statistics are used to calculate interval data values.
+However, the details for each data type vary and the documentation provided for original data sources should be consulted.

+Raw data measurements are collected using various methods, including:

+* manual observations reported using "instantaneous" time such as to second, or a less precise time such as day, depending on the data type,
+* "continuous monitoring" stations that measure data relatively frequently, such as every minute or 15 minutes
+* "polled" stations that may be contacted less frequently, such as once a day
+* values that are estimated from operations, such as no diversions in a year

+The raw values may or may not be provided in web services.
+For example `Telemetry Station` 15 minute data are considered "raw" data and for most purposes can be considered as instantaneous or mean over 15 minutes.

+Interval data are calculated from a sample taken from the original raw data or the data for a base interval.
+For example, the daily maximum streamflow will be different if calculated from instantaneous 1 minute values or mean 15 minute values.
+This distinction may or may not be important based on the use of the data.

+For ColoradoHydroBaseRest web services, daily data are often used as the base interval to compute month and year interval data values.
+The base interval data may have been loaded from a third party.

+The data processing and quality control procedures vary depending on the original data source, data type, and expected data use.
+Refer to the original data providers' documentation (if available) for more information about specific datasets.

 ## Standard Time Series Properties ##